orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 - Map Expansion
 - Tree Regeneration
 - Botany X: Increased Tree/Crop growth
-- Unlock Skill (decreases effect of other traits. the more traits you have, the l)
+- Unlock Skill (decreases effect of other traits. the more traits you have.)
+	- Lumberjack
+	-

 Abilities/Enchantments